PROGRAMS

 N.O.D.A.

-No One Dies Alone vigil program provides specially trained volunteers to sit at the bedside of patients who are in their last hours of life and would otherwise die alone because loved ones are unable to be present.
-In many cases NODA patients have no immediate family living in the area, or often has an elderly spouse who is too exhausted to remain bed side.
+The No One Dies Alone vigil program provides specially trained volunteers to sit at the bedside of patients who are in their last hours of life and would otherwise die alone because loved ones are unable to be present.
+In many cases, NODA patients have no immediate family living in the area, or often have an elderly spouse who is too exhausted to remain bedside.
 A secondary comfort and service is to the nurses and caregivers at the facilities who do not have the time to stay with the patient.

 Learn More